tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-polygon-is-not-a-polygon-2023-12-08/index.md

 *effect* to the other, leading to a composable design.

-If you change either the inner rect or the arcs, the final dimensions `w, h` will change (as a kind of "tradeoff"), but that design *is not part of the rounded rectangle model*.
+If you change either the inner rect or the arcs, the final dimensions `w, h` will change, but that design *is not part of the rounded rectangle model*.
 It's part of a high-level "user" model that *will carry on the composition allowed by the mathematical model* mentioned.

+Therefore, the canvas model *trades* an easy mundane API by an inner mutation that degenerates to an ellipse in an inconsistent obfuscated way (arcs greater than `w, h`) —*tightly coupled characteristic of imperative systems*— while the math model *allows you to feature* what you need with no tradeoff, so it degenerates to an ellipse correctly (when the inner rectangle degenerates to a point) —*declarativeness of mathematical systems and FP*.

 Defining mathematical concepts is rigorous, specifically a rounded rectangle.
 The same correctness of math is extended via FP with properties like